Atlas975/Notes/Languages&Compilation/CompilerConstruction/Analysis/Symbol_table.md

 ![[Pasted image 20240502155231.png|350|350]]
 ## Preloading
+- Extra entries are often placed in the ST prior to compiler scanning of the source text
+- These typically come from libraries eg `#include <studio.h>` and are handled via [[Paging#Shared memory paging|linking]]
 ## Symbol table data structures
 - ST's can be implemented using various data structures such as [[Hash_tables|hash tables]], [[Trees|tress]], or [[Linked_list_algorithms|linked lists]] depending on efficiency requirements for lookup / insertion
 - A stack can be used to manage ST's for nested blocks.
 New blocks (eg functions) are pushed and exited blocks are popped.